ThoughtWorksInc/developer-joyofenergy-java/README.md

 the implemented features.

 ### MeterReadingManager
-Provides methods to read the energy consumption readings from a given Smart Meter, as well as save new readings to it.
+Provides methods to store and fetch the energy consumption readings from a given Smart Meter

 > #### _public void_ storeReadings(_String smartMeterId, List<ElectricityReading> electricityReadings_)
 Stores the provided _ElectricityReading_ collection in the indicated _SmartMeter_.
 If no